CUDA Kernel API#

 type in the current configuration, use:

-- numba.cuda.is_float16_supported()
+- numba.cuda.is_float16_supported()#

 Return

-if 16-bit floats are supported,False
+Trueif 16-bit floats are supported,Falseotherwise.

-To check whether a device supports float16
+To check whether a device supports float16, use its

 supports_float16